CROSS NEW HAMPSHIRE ADVENTURE TRAIL

 Woodsville to Lisbon 10.3 miles

 This section is on the Ammonoosuc Rail Trail.
-Share the trail with ATVs, they support the upkeep for the trail through their permit fees.
+Share the trail with ATVs, they support the upkeep for the trail through their registration fees, club memberships and gas taxes.
 The surface is ballast, dirt and some occasional gravel.
+Sometimes this is tedious, but take your time, it gets better, nice riding, then worse again.
 This is a scenic rail trail which travels alongside the Ammonoosuc River and through the woods.
-There are 3 bridges, 2 over the river, and one goes underneath the historic Bath Covered Bridge.
-Go up to the cove bridge and cross it to find food and beverage.
+There are 3 bridges, 2 over the river, and the trail goes underneath the historic Bath Covered Bridge.
+Go up to the covered bridge and cross it to see The Brick Store (unfortunately closed now).
 Watch for potholes and washboard, particularly at road crossings and the gates..

 Lisbon to River Road 3.7 miles

 Paved quiet backroads.
-Easy riding, just watch out for some cracks and potholes!
-Yes, you could stay on the rail trail all the way to Littleton, but the route gets off the rail trail here to enjoy some quiet paved backroads, just for a change.
+Easy riding on good pavement, recently fixed.
+Yes, you could stay on the rail trail all the way to Littleton, but the route gets off the rail trail here to enjoy some quiet paved backroads, just for a change of surface and scenery.

 River Road to Littleton 6.3 miles